Regent Granite

 On The Surface Newsletter

-Maintaining your new quartz countertop is easy.
+Maintaining your new quartz countertops is easy.
 Simply wash the surface with a soft cloth and warm water and use a mild soap if desired.

 For Spills On Quartz Countertops

 Sometimes spills occur and dry on the worktop.
 Materials that harden as they dry, such as gum, grease, nail polish or paint etc. should be removed by gently scraping away the residue material with a blunt plastic scraper.
-Then the quartz surface should be cleaned with a household vinegar/water solution (always follow the manufacturer’s dilution instructions) or with a non-abrasive cleaning pad (such as a white 3M Scotch-Brite®) together with a non-bleach, non-abrasive liquid household cleaner and rinsed thoroughly with clean water.
+Then the quartz surface should be cleaned with a non-abrasive cleaning pad (such as a white 3M Scotch-Brite®) together with a non-bleach, non-abrasive liquid household cleaner and rinsed thoroughly with clean water.
 The surface should be dried with a clean white paper towel or white cloth.

 Quartz Resistance to Stains & Chemicals